 Which one do you think is more beneficial to your long-term success?
 I think it’s a no-brainer.
 I know that having a supportive spouse and a true partner has made all the difference in my own success.
 Everyone deserves someone who will build them up and encourage their dreams, wouldn’t you agree?

 I hope you enjoyed learning about how a supportive spouse is the secret to success!
-If you’re interested in more fascinating relationship studies, find out why science says that couple who fight love each other more and how too much sleep and exercise could be ruining your marriage.
+If you’re interested in more fascinating relationship studies, find out why science says that couples who fight love each other more and how too much sleep and exercise could be ruining your marriage.